HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ext.md

 | 0x7A   | 2    | GID hi            | Upper 16 bits of group ID                        |
 | 0x7C   | 2    | Checksum Io       | Lower 16 bits of inode checksum                  |

-"Modify" is the timestamp of the last time the file's _content_ has been mofified.
+"Modify" is the timestamp of the last time the file's _content_ has been modified.
 This is often called "_mtime_".\
-"Change" is the timestamp of the last time the file's _inode_ has been changed, like by changing permissions, ownership, file name, number of hard links.
+"Change" is the timestamp of the last time the file's _inode_ has been changed, like by changing permissions, ownership, file name, and the number of hard links.
 It's often called "_ctime_".

 Inode structure extended (Ext4):